tdyskinesia/Kari/README.md

 # Kari
 Discord youtube stream notification bot for small communities who like a heads up ahead of time.

-Not public yet but planning on it.

-Will soon scrape instead of using youtube api.
+Also handles membership verification via staff reaction and role icon set for boosters.
+Created for vtuber fanservers but functionality extends to just about anyone.
+Much more functionality planned.

+DM dyskinesia#5199 if interested in the Kari project and her capabilities.

+Because of youtube api limits Kari currently works off of a selenium web scrape to determine stream info.
+It is an ongoing project.

 Current Features:
 Upcoming Stream Bulletin w/ Timezones per Channel Sub
 Stream Notifications 15 Minutes Before Detected Streams
 Role Icon Set for Copa Roles
 Membership Verification via Staff Reaction
+Live Channel Automatic Name Changes

 Planned Features:
 Live Bulletin with Detection for Instant Lives
 Analytics Data for Past Streams
-Live Channel Automatic Name Changes

 -----Help-----
 Kari Commands